Kettering Town F.C.: History

 Kettering were Conference runners-up again in 1993–94 and 1998–99.
 In 1999–2000 the club reached the final of the FA Trophy for a second time, losing 3–2 to Kingstonian in one of the last matches played at the old Wembley Stadium.
 They were relegated to the Southern League Premier Division at the end of the 2000–01 season, but won the division the following season, earning promotion back to the Football Conference.
 However, they finished bottom of the Conference in 2002–03 and were relegated again, this time of the Premier Division of the Isthmian League.
 A ninth-place finish in 2003–04 saw the club placed in the new Conference North for the 2004–05 season.
 A fourth-place finish led to them qualifying for the promotion play-offs, in which they beat Droylsden 2–1 in the semi-finals before losing 3–2 to Altrincham in the final.
 In 2006–07 the club were Conference North runners-up, but lost to 4–2 on aggregate Farsley Celtic in the play-off semi-finals.
 The following season saw them win the Conference North, earning promotion to the Conference National.

 In the 2008–09 FA Cup Kettering reached the fourth round for a second time; after beating Lincoln City 2–1 in a first round replay and Notts County by the same score in a second round replay, the club defeated Eastwood Town in the third round.
 In the fourth they were drawn at home to Premier League club Fulham, where they lost 4–2.
 After losing their Rockingham Road ground in 2011, the club went into administration during the 2011–12 season, finishing bottom of the Conference National and were demoted two divisions to the Premier Division of the Southern League.
 They finished bottom of the Southern League Premier Division the following season and were relegated to Division One Central.
 A third-place finish in the division in 2013–14 saw them qualify for the play-offs, but after beating Daventry Town 1–0 in the semi-finals, they lost 3–2 to Slough Town in the final.
 In 2014–15 the club won the Division One Central title, earning promotion to the Premier Division.
 Following a fourth-place finish in the Premier Division in 2017–18, they lost 3–1 to Slough Town in the play-off semi-finals.

-League reorganisation saw Kettering placed in the Premier Division Central for the 2018–19 season.
-The club went on to win the division, earning promotion to the National League North.